 This manga, and the anime it has inspired, has been such an insane breakout hit.
 A manga so popular that it has gone head-to-head with One Piece in terms of sales and fan reception.

-The Promised Neverland is one of the biggest anime of this decade, and if you’re looking to read one of the big talking points of right now, this is one to check out.
+The Promised Neverland is one of the biggest anime of this decade, and if you’re looking to read one of the big talking points of the manga world right now, this is the one to check out when it comes to reading manga as a beginner.

 But The Promised Neverland is more than just popular.
 It’s also completely outstanding.
 It’s a series that plays with genre in such a clever and mind-bending way.